 Whisk all dry ingredients together.
 In a separate bowl, whisk eggs and vanilla together.
 Blend the two together and use as a dairy-free substitute for sweetened condensed milk in baking recipes.

-Ground sesame seeds = sesame seed paste (Tahini paste)
+Ground sesame seeds = sesame seed paste (Tahini paste) instead of peanut butter.

 Dairy-Free Evaporated Milk Substitute